NREL/bioluc/README.md

 Portions of these documents are excerpted on the [wiki]( https://github.com/NREL/bioluc/wiki)
 ###Model Testing
 Includes a presentation documenting the general testing the BioLUC model underwent prior to release.
 Please note that the presentation is not completely current as it was created prior to testing over the summer 2013.
-The “Sensitivity folder includes a report and sensitivity analysis completed by Eric Bryant using a semi-final version of the model.
+The [Sensitivity Analysis](https://github.com/NREL/bioluc/tree/master/Model%20Testing/Senstivity%20Analysis) folder includes a report and sensitivity analysis completed by Eric Bryant using a semi-final version of the model.
 ### Workshop at Oak Ridge National Laboratory (ORNL) May 7-8th
 This folder contains documents and presentations used in the land use workshop at ORNL on May 7-8th.
 Please note that these documents may not be up to-date.